microsoft/cloudsqlworkshop/cloudsqlworkshop/04_Manage_and_Optimize_SQL_AzureVM/readme.md

 ### Setup

 - Download the ostress program for the workload from https://aka.ms/ostress.
-Run the install program from the GUI.
+Run the install program using all the defaults.

 ### Verify SQL Server instance settings